DAY 1 – VANCOUVER, CANADA

 Towered over by steep banks and valley walls, Ketchikan’s ocean inlet is peppered with granite stacks, looming from the waters.
 Surrounded by glorious landscapes, head to the Alaska Rainforest Sanctuary, which is alive with bald eagles, black bears and remarkable, thick, yellow banana slugs – the squeamish are advised to keep well clear.
 Visit Ketchikan’s Heritage Centre, where a collection of intricately carved totem poles rise up, preserving the heritage of the indigenous Tlingit and Haida people of these lands.

-DAY 4 – JUNEAU, ALASKA
+DAY 4 – TRACY ARM & JUNEAU, ALASKA

 DAY 5 – SKAGWAY, ALASKA